Embark on the Causeway Coastal Route: One of the greatest drives on earth.

 Don’t miss a stop off at the pretty coastal village of Cushendun, nestled at the foot of Glendun, one of the nine Glens of Antrim.
 A designated Conservation Area, it was designed in the style of a Cornish village by eminent architect Clough Williams-Ellis.
 Look out for the goat sculpture, ‘Johann’, and the caves behind the village which were one of many local locations used in the filming of HBO’s Game of Thrones®

 9. Torr Head

-Take a detour off the main Causeway Coastal Route towards this rocky headland which forms our closest point to Scotland, just 13 miles away.
+Take a detour off the main Causeway Coastal Route, which is one of the most scenic drives in Northern Ireland, towards this rocky headland which forms our closest point to Scotland, just 13 miles away.
 It’s a narrow, winding road but it’s worth it for the stunning views of Fair Head, Rathlin Island and the Antrim and Scottish coastlines.
 A ruined 19th-century lookout on the headland once tracked transatlantic ships.

 10. Bonamargy Friary

 Stop off at the picturesque ruins of Bonamargy Friary, just outside the lively seaside town of Ballycastle.
 It was founded around 1500 by the Franciscans and contains the remains of chieftain Sorley Boy McDonnell.
 In the town itself, look out for a memorial to Guglielmo Marconi who carried out the first tests on radio signals here in 1898.